Your Privacy is Important.

-- Students cannot privately communicate with each other.
+- Students cannot privately communicate with other students outside their school.

 - Parents can access their child's account at any time.

 - If a school chooses to use My BrainPOP, teachers will gain valuable data on student performance and students will receive feedback on how to improve.

 - We also use anonymous and de-identified data to improve learning opportunities and continually make BrainPOP more effective.